An Excerpt from active measures: part ii

 “What’s it about?”

-“Well, it’s about the First World War,” Taghavi explained.
-“Or more specifically, it’s about the weeks before the war began.
+“Well, it’s about the First World War, the ‘Great War,’” Taghavi explained.
+“Or, more specifically, it’s about the weeks before the war began.
 It’s about the great powers of Europe and their conflicting alliances and secret pacts.
 It’s about their scheming and strategizing against each other, all that intrigue and treachery.”
 He felt the brakes slip beneath him.
-The plane started rolling down the runway.
-“Then, on the 28th of June 1914, Archduke Franz Ferdinand, heir to Austria-Hungary, was assassinated in Sarajevo by a Serbian nationalist, Gavrilo Princip.
-The tragic part is that the archduke wasn’t a monster at all, he was actually rather sympathetic to the Serbs.”
+The plane began rolling down the runway.
+“Then, on the twenty-eighth of June 1914, Archduke Franz Ferdinand, heir to Austria-Hungary, was assassinated in Sarajevo by a Serbian nationalist, Gavrilo Princip.
+The tragic part is that the archduke wasn’t a monster at all, he was rather sympathetic to the Serbs.”

-The plane glided off the runway and into the air, driving them back against their seats.
+The plane glided into the air, driving them back against their seats.

-“Within a month of his assassination, it all fell apart, and the entire world was at war… Twenty million people died because he died.”
+“Within a month of his assassination, it all fell apart, and the entire world was at war.
+Twenty million people died because he died first.”

 “That’s fascinating to me,” Zamanian replied, “how the world can work that way.
 How does something so terrible happen so quickly?
 How does it all spin out of control?”

-The plane banked slightly to starboard and turned southeast, still climbing.
+The plane banked slightly to starboard and turned southeast, climbing.

 “Men are stupid.”